jrsmth/angular/content/deployment.md

             * see the example below
         * The Angular docs refer to the 'staging' environment file using ```environment.stage.ts``` - not 'environment.staging.ts'.
             * It appears the file names use shorthand, instead of the full environment name - like ```environment.prod.ts``` vs 'production'.
+        * When using a non-'development' environment, we lose 'hot-module-replacement' (HMR); therefore, if we make changes to our code, we have to manually restart the server.
+            * I think HMR has actually been implemented in non-'development' environments in more recent versions of Angular - it certainly worked when I tested it with ```-c production```.
     * example:
         ```html
             <!-- home.component.html -->